The data processing pipeline performs long-running, complex processing jobs in the background. Applications include:

-For example, an installation of LabKey Server might use the data processing pipeline for daily automated upload and synchronization of datasets, case report forms, and specimen information stored at the lab level around the world.
+For example, an installation of LabKey Server might use the data processing pipeline for daily automated upload and synchronization of datasets, case report forms, and sample information stored at the lab level around the world.
 The pipeline is also used for export/import of complete studies when transferring them between staging and production servers.

 View Data Pipeline Grid